gazebosim/gz-physics/tutorials/03_physics_plugins.md

-\page physicsplugin Understanding the Physics Plugin
+\page physicsplugins Understand Physics Plugin

 This is an introduction to different physics engines and how they are integrated into the Ignition Physics library.

-## Ignition Physics
+## Ignition physics

 The \ref ignition::physics "Ignition Physics" library integrates external physics engines into the Ignition Simulation eco-system.
 It allows users to select from multiple supported physics engines based on their simulation needs.